Omowumi-A/ecommerce-exploratory-data-analysis/README.md

 ## Overview
 This project explores a cleaned e-commerce dataset containing 1,200 customer orders.
 The objective was to transform raw transactional data into actionable business insights using Microsoft Excel.
-Through Exploratory Data Analysis (EDA), I examined customer purchasing behavior, sales performance, revenue drivers, order fulfillment trends, and marketing channel effectiveness.
-The analysis leveraged descriptive statistics, outlier detection, correlation analysis, PivotTables, and PivotCharts to uncover patterns that can support business decision-making.
+This project uncovers hidden patterns, trends, and outliers through Exploratory Data Analysis (EDA).
+The goal was to move beyond raw numbers and extract meaningful business insights using descriptive statistics, outlier detection, correlation analysis, and pivot table summaries.

 ## Tools Used
 Microsoft Excel (Analysis ToolPak, PivotTables, PivotCharts)